HumanSignal/label-studio/docs/source/tutorials/dummy_model.md

 #### Production mode

-Production mode is powered by Redis server and RQ jobs that take care of backround training processes.
-It means that you can start training your model and continue making requests for predictions from current model state.
+Production mode is powered by a Redis server and RQ jobs that take care of background training processes.
+This means that you can start training your model and continue making requests for predictions from the current model state.
-Once the model training process is finished, the new model version updates automatically.
+After the model finishes the training process, the new model version updates automatically.

-For production mode, please make sure you have docker and docker-compose installed on your system.
-Then execute:
+For production mode, please make sure you have Docker and docker-compose installed on your system.
+Then run the following from the command line:

 ```bash
 cd my_backend/
 docker-compose up
 ```

-Now you can explore runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log`
+You can explore runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log`

 ### Using ML backend with Label Studio

-Initialize and start new Label Studio project connecting to the running ML backend:
+Initialize and start a new Label Studio project connecting to the running ML backend:

 ```bash
 label-studio start my_project --init --ml-backends http://localhost:9090